OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/restore-mssql-database-to-environment.md

 | Database Name | Name of the database for the account | MyDatabase |
 | SQL Login | Name of the account to be fixed | MyOrphanedAccount |

-After adding all of the required parameters, click **Save**, and you have a runbook to restore your SQL database to another environment and fix the orphaned user accounts!
+After adding all of the required parameters, click **Save**, and you have a runbook to restore your SQL database to another environment and fix the orphaned user accounts.

 You can also add additional steps to add security to your runbooks, such as a [manual intervention](/docs/deployment-process/steps/manual-intervention-and-approvals.md) step for business approvals.